| Friday April 3, 2015 - The death toll rises after Al-Shaabab attack on

 the families and loved ones of all those killed in this heinous attack,

+which reportedly included the targeting of Christian students.
 Our thoughts and prayers also are with the many

 injured.
 The United States is providing assistance to the Kenyan